Code-Institute-Submissions/Ehnvik-football-opinions_MarResub/README.md

 15. Upload all the images to the folder.

-credits:
+## **Credit:**

-Code institute
+ - Code institute

-Corey Shafer on Youtube
+ - Corey Shafer on Youtube

-stackoverflow.com
+ - stackoverflow.com

-Tutor Support
+ - Tutor Support

+ - Orange football image from http://www.clker.com/

+ - Google fonts

+ - EmailJS